awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

     --name AWS-DeleteSnapshot
 ```

-Here are some example AWS CLI commands that target resources by using tags\.
+Here are some example AWS CLI commands that target resources by using a tag\.

-**Example 1: Targeting tags using a key\-value pair to restart Amazon EC2 instances**
+**Example 1: Targeting a tag using a key\-value pair to restart Amazon EC2 instances**

 This example restarts all Amazon EC2 instances that are tagged with a key of *Department* and a value of *HumanResources*\.
 The target parameter uses the *InstanceId* parameter from the runbook\.
 The example uses an additional parameter to run the automation by using an Automation service role \(also called an *assume role*\)\.